MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-compose-v0.md

 **`entrypoint`** - **Entry Point Override**<br>
 `string`.
 Optional.
 Use when `action = Run a specific service`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify an override value for the default entry point of the service container.
+Specifies an override value for the default entry point of the service container.
 <!-- :::editable-content-end::: -->
 <br>